Many fibromyalgia patients often complain about having issues with their ears. Are these two issues related?

 The problem is that most people who are being affected by fibromyalgia often feed horrible and they often tend to think that they just have another problem to deal with rather than this being in direct correlation with their fibromyalgia.

-Through knowing what could be caused by the fibromyalgia and what is not, this can give you a better idea of how to treat this issue.
+Through knowing what could be caused by fibromyalgia and what is not, can give you a better idea of how to treat this issue.

 Trigger points are found throughout the body, which is what causes the pain that a person feels throughout their entire body.

-When these pressure points flare up, it can affect the ears.
+When this pressure points flare up, it can affect the ears.
 How does it affect the ears?
 This is going to vary from person to person.

 However, here are a few of the findings associated with these pressure points: